Storage Containers for Sale & Rental

 Here at Pac-Van, we have a really cool job.
-We lease and sell storage containers to customers in every market sector and industry, because the need for additional space is constant.
+We offer storage containers for rent or for sale to customers in every market sector and industry because the need for additional space is constant.

 When the phone rings, it might be any of the following:

 - The apartment complex down the street needing to store shovels and salt for the upcoming winter weather